feli-flitzberg/FerretOS/README.md

 - AS ROOT, run the chroot script.
 - Install the bootloader with the following command:

-`bootctl --esp-path=/boot --no-variables --make-machine-id-directory=no install && rm -fv /boot/loader/random-seed`
+`bootctl --esp-path=/boot --entry-token=os-id --no-variables --make-machine-id-directory=no install && rm -fv /boot/loader/random-seed`

 - Install the kernel into the bootloader with the following command: